 Injury can occur when playing sports.
 However with appropriate rehabilitation, both physical and emotional recovery is possible to get athletes back on the field with confidence.

-Should an injury occur during sport, click the link below to schedule a complimentary injury screening at your nearest Athletico location.
+Should an injury occur during sport, click the link below to schedule a free injury screening at your nearest Athletico location.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.